-Tethr can detect when personal data (such as credit card information) is given during the call.
-This personal data is automatically removed from the call audio and transcript to ensure privacy.
+Tethr can detect when personal data (such as credit card information) is given during the interaction.
+This personal data is automatically removed from any call audio on the interaction and its transcript to ensure privacy.

 A graphical at-a-glance view of data from a search.
 Reports are shown in dashboards.
 To create a report, a user first begins in Search & browse to set any combination of search terms, categories, and filters to achieve a desired insight result.
 Then the user can add the saved results to a new or existing dashboard.
 Learn more about reports

-Scripts give admins the ability to teach Tethr what events to automatically include toward the category's data in future calls.
+Scripts give admins the ability to teach Tethr what events to automatically include toward the category's data in future interactions.

 • Typically built off of groups of saved phrases

-• Used in the call center to track agent’s statements and disclosures
+• Used in the contact center to track the agent’s statements and disclosures

 Script Adherence (for admins)

 Tethr can detect if the agent used a script verbatim and whether it was delivered as scripted.
 Any deviation is flagged as a script violation.
-This can be a whole call script or triggered by an event on the call not occurring in the expected sequence.
+This can be a whole interaction script or triggered by an event on the interaction not occurring in the expected sequence.

 An agent’s deviation from their script.
 Script violations can be found in the Filters feature on the Search & browse page.

-A place to find calls by filtering call results using keywords, categories, and other filters.
+A place to find customer interactions by filtering interaction results using keywords, categories, and other filters.
 This place is called “Search & browse” in Tethr.
 A search can be saved as a report on a dashboard.
 Learn more about Search & browse

 The action of making a report or dashboard available to other users or user groups.
 The recipients will be notified that they have access to the shared report or dashboard.

 Teams (also known as Custom groups)

 Teams allow you to filter search results by “teams” or customize groups that may exist in your organization.
 This could be a location, function (sales), campaign, supervisor, etc.